Orama-Interactive/Pixelorama-Docs/docs/concepts/brush.md

 Brushes can be used to easily draw complex shapes and patterns, without having to copy and paste them.
 The user can also change their color and size.

 ## Brush Types
 Pixelorama comes with three default brushes, the usual pixel/square brush, a hollow circle and a filled circle brush.
 These brushes are based on algorithms, while all of the other brushes as of right now are based on image data.
 The main difference is that the image-based brushes are scaled the same way that images are being scaled, which may not always have the result we desire.
 The image-based brushes are also divided into two types, File brushes and Project brushes.
-File brushes are being stored as external `.png` files, while project brushes are stored in the [project](project) itself.
+File brushes are stored as external `.png` files, while project brushes are stored in the [project](project) itself.
 File brushes can also be Random brushes.
 Each time you draw using a random brush, the result will be something different!

 Image-based brushes will also have one extra option in the tool settings; a "Brush Color From" slider which goes from 0 to 100.
 If it's set to 0, the resulting color(s) of the brush will come entirely from the image data themselves.
 Otherwise, if set to 100, the brush color will come from the currently selected color.
 This setting is important to have because, since image-based brushes rely on image data, this means that they also get to keep the original colors of the image data.

 ## Making Your Own Custom Brushes

 ### File Brushes
 Pixelorama gives you the option to create your own custom brushes, which you can later use to draw.
 There are two brush types, File and Project brushes.
 File brushes are `.png` files saved in the `pixelorama_data/Brushes` directory.
 They are available for all projects.
-To create a "File" custom brush, all you need to do is create your brush, and save it as a `.png` file in the `pixelorama_data/Brushes` directory.
+To create a "File" custom brush, all you need to do is create your brush and save it as a `.png` file in the `pixelorama_data/Brushes` directory.
 They will be found on the "File" tab.

 ![File brushes tab](../../static/img/file_brushes.png)